danielsaidi/QuickSearch/Sources/QuickSearch/QuickSearch.docc/QuickSearch.md

 ![Library logotype](Logo.png)

 QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on it.
+Just launch the app and load the view, and you can start typing right away.

-Unlike the native `.searchable(text: $query, isPresented: .constant(true))` view modifier, QuickSearch doesn't show the input cursor, to avoid draving attention to the search field.
+Unlike the native `.searchable` view modifier, QuickSearch doesn't show an input cursor to avoid draving attention to the search field.